cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 RooGaussian hgg_signal("signal","Gaussian PDF",*hgg_mass,MH,sigma);
 ```

-By setting these parameters constant, RooFit knows (either when creating the NLL by hand or when using `fitTo`) that there is not need to fit for these parameters.
+By setting these parameters constant, `RooFit` knows (either when creating the NLL by hand or when using `fitTo`) that there is not need to fit for these parameters.

 We need to add this to our exponential model and fit a "Sigmal+Background model" by creating a `RooAddPdf`.
-In RooFit there are two ways to add PDFs, recursively where the fraction of yields for the signal and background is a parameter or absolutely where each PDF has its own normalisation.
+In `RooFit` there are two ways to add PDFs, recursively where the fraction of yields for the signal and background is a parameter or absolutely where each PDF has its own normalization.
 We're going to use the second one.

 ```c++
 RooRealVar norm_s("norm_s","N_{s}",10,100);